person·Music·1970s–present

 Try It

-Start a new piece of work with no plan.
-Blank document, blank page, empty session.
-Set a timer for 15 minutes.
-Make something without deciding first what it should be.
-When the timer ends, write one sentence about what the thing seems to be about.
-That sentence is your starting point for the next session.
+Start a new piece of work with no plan at all.
+Open a blank document or a blank page, set a timer for 15 minutes, and start making something without deciding in advance what it should be.
+When the timer ends, write one sentence describing what the thing seems to be about.
+That sentence becomes your starting point for the next session, which is when planning can finally enter the process.

 Newsletter